GSA/challenges-and-prizes/_historical-challenges/whiaapi-e3-challenge:-educate-engage-and-empower-young-aapi-leaders.md

   or implementing the Challenge.
-Individually identifiable information provided to ED by submitting an application to this Challenge will not be used for any purpose that is unrelated to the submission and/or administering or implementing the Challenge, unless such a use is required by law.'
+Individually identifiable information provided to ED by submitting an application to this Challenge will not be used for any purpose that is unrelated to the submission and/or administering or implementing the Challenge, unless such a use is required by law.</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: ''